jcsahnwaldt/app-stats-io/readme.md

 * [`process_google.rb`](process_google.rb) - process Google data
 * [`process_apple.rb`](process_apple.rb) - process Apple data

-A convenient way to configure the scripts is copying `config_template.rb` to `config.rb` and replacing the example values with your configuration data.
 When the download and process commands are called without arguments, they read their configuration from `config.rb`.